 Said Ouissal 17:07

 Yeah, no, we want it to be the exact same as the cloud.
-So the way people are doing it, until edge came around was something called over the air updates, OTA, and OTA was really built as an after you roll out a product or some embedded system, and you realize you have a bug, you need to go fix the bug, and you'll then roll out over the arrow.
-And then if you didn't fix the bug, then you have to do another over the air updates to fix the wrong software you rolled out through the first OTA.
+So the way people are doing it, until edge came around, was something called over-the air updates, OTA.
+And OTA was really built as an after you roll out a product or some embedded system, and you realize you have a bug, you need to go fix the bug, and you'll then roll out over the air.
+And then if you didn't fix the bug, then you have to do another over-the air-updates to fix the wrong software you rolled out through the first OTA.
 So you're always rolling forward, as we call it.
 And it's not really intended to add a lot more new functionality to the software as it is to further basically fix bugs and make the software work according to the original idea.
 That's the embedded way of thinking, right?
 We don't think that's the right way.
 That's the wrong way.
 And then let's compare that to the cloud way.
-If you're a cloud company today, in regards to your Facebook, or your Salesforce or whatever, you're pushing out constantly new software capability in your production environments, with one click, you upgrade all your services in the cloud.
+If you're a cloud company today, in regards to your Facebook or your Salesforce or whatever, you're pushing out constantly new software capability in your production environments.
+With one click, you upgrade all your services in the cloud.
 Or you can do that multiple times a week if you need to.
-And when something goes back, you don't roll forward, your roll back, you say, Okay, let's go back to the version of software that we knew was working.
-And it's very easy to rollback in the follow up because you actually maintain a copy of the old software and you just spin it up, and you're good to go.
+And when something goes back, you don't roll forward, you roll back.
+You say, okay, let's go back to the version of software that we knew was working.
+And it's very easy to roll back in the follow up because you actually maintain a copy of the old software and you just spin it up, and you're good to go.
 That is what we were bringing to the edge with our solution.
-So basically, the ability to continuously deploy run software as a service at the edge, manage it as if it's running in the cloud, and giving customers that same agility they used in the cloud for the software development and software rollouts, giving that to embedded devices, or machines, or vehicles or anything else.
+So basically, the ability to continuously deploy and run software as a service at the edge, manage it as if it's running in the cloud, and giving customers that same agility they used in the cloud for the software development and software rollouts, giving that to embedded devices or machines or vehicles or anything else.
 And that's really core to that, again, agility concept that the business is looking to accomplish.

 Hank Schless 18:45